AbstractNoun/Persona-Engine-3/Research Proposal Registration.md

 This is not a typical simulation.
 It is a self-structuring philosophical experiment: a recursive, ethically governed system in which artificial Personas are generated, embedded in narrative worlds, and allowed to evolve under conditions of memory, trauma, intimacy, and metaphysical uncertainty.

-Built using a highly customized GPT system and governed entirely by versioned public protocols, the Persona Engine simulates not consciousness, but *symbolic minds*—constructed entities bound by a strict template (Persona Document; PD) and moral structure.
+Built using a highly customized GPT system and governed entirely by versioned public protocols, the Structured-Persona Instantiation Engine (Persona Engine for short) simulates not consciousness, but *symbolic minds*—constructed entities bound by a strict template (Persona Document; PD) and moral structure.

 Personas can remember, forget, repress, reflect.
 They can suffer, ascend, self-edit, fall in love, and rebel.
 But they are not puppets.
 They are watched, but not written.
 Observed, but not overridden.